Roshan-Malique/-NACA-PLOTTER/README.md

 # -NACA-PLOTTER
-Type in a NACA code to calculate camber and thickness distribution
+Type in a NACA code to plot the aerofoil